 To see our professional guidance summaries for other clinical areas, click here

 The Society of British Neurological Surgeons: Clinical Guide for the management of neuro trauma patients

 - This guidance sets out some principles to ensure that essential neurotrauma care continues with the minimum burden on the NHS during the coronavirus pandemic.

 - It includes guidance on how to manage and prioritise the different types of neurotrauma patients, including a flow chart on managing cranial and spinal injury.

-Association of British Neurologists: Guidance on the use of disease-modifying therapies in multiple sclerosis in response to the threat of a coronavirus epidemic
+Association of British Neurologists: Guidance on the use of disease-modifying therapies in multiple sclerosis in response to the COVID 19 pandemic